• Automobile Products

 Support Programs

-• Tax incentives for exporters
+• Tax incentives:Preferential rates for export-oriented operations

 Workforce Development